Frequently Asked Questions (FAQs) – Free To Air Television in Australia

 Do You Provide TV Antenna Installation Price Match or Price Beat?

 Yes, at Install My Antenna, we don’t just say we have low prices, we stand by them.
-Find out more about our Mr Antenna Price Beat Guarantee here (conditions apply).
+Find out more about our Competitor Price Beat Guarantee here (conditions apply).

 Have a Chat with us